 During the fight at the school, the Lizard throws Peter through a wall, then creates an explosive out of nearby scientific equipment and throws it in after Peter.
 It shows the Lizard isn't just some mindless beast.

 During the fight in the school, Peter is getting his ass handed to him, until he decides to stop fighting like a man - and starts fighting like a spider.
 He then webs the Lizard thoroughly, even crawling around his body like an actual spider, until the damn thing is cocooned and strung up.

 Peter going to Capt.
 Stacey when he finds out that Connors is the Lizard.
-And the fact that he put it together at all; usually in comic books or movies characters really have to have the obvious spelled out for them, so props to Peter for being Genre Savvy enough to figure it out and jump to the reasonable response.
+And the fact that he put it together at all; usually in comic books or movies characters really have to have the obvious spelled out for them, so props to Peter for figuring it out and jump to the reasonable response.

 Gwen refusing to leave Oscorp before the antidote has finished production.